tiagodavi/tiagodavi/README.md

 - Knowledge of Machine Learning and Nvidia Rapids.
 - Ranked among the top 100 developers at IBM.

-🔵 Flutter Skills:
-- 3 mobile apps deployed in Flutter.
-- Experience in Figma / UX Design.
-- Experience in Mobile apps and Flutter / Dart.

-🔵 JavaScript Skills:
+🔵 JavaScript/Typescript Skills:
 - 2 Web Apps developed with Node.JS and Express.
-- Experience with Next.Js and TypeScript.
+- Experience with React, Next.Js and TypeScript.
+- Worked full time with React and TypeScript at Glimpse.
 - Helped to add around 4 new features to React Applications at Savi.
-- Many years touching different JavaScript projects.
+- Many years touching different JavaScript and React projects.

 ## What sets me apart?
 Business vision, I use tools and technology to deliver tangible value to the companies.